Cairi-S/tom-poulson-2/README.md

 ### VALIDATION
 01/12 Header and footer HTML and CSS validated via W3C validators - no errors logged.
 Lighthouse running at 93%, 89%, 86%, 88%
+03/12 Header, footer and body on index.html validated via W3C validators - no errors logged.
+Lighthouse running at 83%, 96%, 93%, 89%